Ultimate large-$Rm$ regime of the solar dynamo: Cartesian helical dynamo simulations

-A mosaic overview is shown in Fig.~\ref{fig1} in the form of "butterfly diagrams" of the $x$-component $\meanB_{x}(z,t)$ of the $(x,y)$-averaged magnetic field emerging in the simulations, as a function of adimensional time $\omega_f t$.
-In all runs, a large-scale mode is excited and dynamically sustained.
-Two prominent trends can be seen: \begin{itemize} \item as $Rm$ ($Pm$) increases at constant $Re$, the system bifurcates from a bistable-like steady state to a migrating wave state, and the magnitude of $\meanB$ decreases, see Tab.~\ref{tab1} and \fig{fit};

-\item at large $Rm$, the dynamo wave period increases with increasing $Re$ (decreasing $Pm$), and, at lowish $Rm$, the system also transitions from a steady state to a wave as $Re$ increases. \end{itemize}

-The results of the new S01 run at $Pm=0.5$ are overall similar to the higher-$Rm$, smaller $Re$ run T06 with $Pm=4$.
-This includes the dynamo wave pattern and saturation level of the large-scale field (Tab.~\ref{tab1}).
-The evolution of energy densities, and the time-averaged kinetic and magnetic energy spectra for S01 are shown in Appendix in Fig.~\ref{fig3}, to be compared with Fig.~5 for T06 in R21.
-The magnetic and kinetic dissipative spectral cut-offs, $k_\eta=2\pi/L_\eta$ and $k_\nu=2\pi/L_\nu$ are expectedly closer to each other in S01.
-However, the factor-eight difference in $Pm$ only has a modest effect on the overall mode, turbulent MHD cascade and magnetic and viscous dissipative scales $L_\eta$ and $L_\nu$.
+The results of the new S01 run $(Pm=0.5)$ are similar to the larger $Rm$, lower $Re$ run T06 $(Pm=4)$.
+This includes the dynamo wave pattern and large-scale field saturation level (Table~\ref{tab1}).
+Their time-averaged kinetic and magnetic energy spectra are shown in Fig.~\ref{fig3}.
+The magnetic and kinetic dissipative cutoffs, $k_\eta=2\pi/L_\eta$ and $k_\nu=2\pi/L_\nu$ are closer in S01, as expected.
+However, the factor of eight difference in $Pm$ only has a modest effect on the overall mode and turbulent cascades.

-Magnetic helicity is an important near-invariant in this problem \citep{branden05,moffatt16,kleeorin22}, and a detailed analysis of its dynamics proves key to unlock the complexity of this landscape.
-Building on R21, I show in App.~\ref{regimesection} that the simulations can be divided into three distinct regimes (\fig{fig4}): a low-$Rm$, resistive ($R$) regime up to $Rm\sim 50$, an intermediate ($I$) regime, up to $Rm=O(500)$ still subject to a strong small-scale magnetic-helicity quenching bottleneck, and an asymptotic large-$Rm$ \textit{ultimate} ($U$) regime where resistive quenching of helicity is asymptotically subdominant at both large and small scales.
-In this regime, the dominant balance in both large- and small-scale helicity budgets is between electromotive-force-driven helicity generation and the divergences of the $z$-oriented mean fluxes of helicity, two processes independent of resistivity that nonlinearly adjust to each other in the course of the self-consistent dynamical evolution.
+Magnetic helicity is an important near-invariant in this problem \citep{branden05,moffatt16,kleeorin22}, and a detailed analysis of its dynamics is key to unlocking the complexity of this landscape.
+Building on R21, I show in Appendix~\ref{regimesection} that the simulations can be divided into three distinct regimes (\fig{fig4}): a low-$Rm$ resistive ($R$) regime up to $Rm\sim 50$; an intermediate ($I$) regime up to $Rm=O(500)$, still subject to a strong small-scale magnetic-helicity quenching bottleneck; and an asymptotic large-$Rm$ ultimate ($U$) regime where resistive quenching of helicity is asymptotically subdominant at both large and small scales.
+There, the dominant balance in both large- and small-scale helicity budgets is between electromotive-force-driven helicity generation and the divergences of the $z$-oriented mean fluxes of helicity, two processes independent of resistivity that non-linearly adjust to each other during the self-consistent dynamical evolution.